leandromoreira/cdn-up-and-running/README.md

 Grafana showed that in a given instant, **68** requests were responded by the `edge`.
 From these requests, **16** went through the `backend`.
 The [cache efficiency](https://www.cloudflare.com/learning/cdn/what-is-a-cache-hit-ratio/) was **76%**, 1% of the request's latency was longer than **3.6s**, 5% observed more than **786ms**, and the median was around **73ms**.

+> Be aware!
+Latencies measurements highly depend on the bucket size, and [using histogram to measure performance](https://medium.com/mercari-engineering/have-you-been-using-histogram-metrics-correctly-730c9547a7a9) might not be adequate.

 ![grafana result for 2.2.0](/img/2.2.0_metrics.webp "grafana result for 2.2.0")

 ## Learning by testing - let's change the cache ttl (max age)